Justin-Heer/Stroke-Prediction/README.md

 pip install -r requirements.txt
 ```

+## Running the notebooks
+The first notebook to run is the statistical exploration, this will walk you through how the data was analyzed and the statistical tests that were conducted.
+These notebooks are titled 'statistical-exploration.ipynb' and 'significance-testing-logisticReg.ipynb'.

+Next, prior to running any of the modelling notebooks you will have to run the preprocessing notebook, this will generate the processed dataset that the modelling notebooks need.

 ## Results
 As one would expect, XGBoost boasts superior performance, capturing 1.4% more of the true positive test class.
 However, the interesting part comes from the computational time, with XGBoost requiring an additional ~34 minutes to train and tune.
 The details of the training process and the results are stated in the research_paper.pdf file attached in the repo.

+Thank you for visiting my repo